jchittam/server-status/_posts/2018-01-04-emergency-reboot.md

 ---
 ## Emergency maintenance and reboot is complete.

-All sites are back to nirmal.
+All sites are back to normal.
 Please let me know if your site is experiencing any issues.

 ---